Financial Resources and Support

-All graduate students matriculating in 2002 will each receive a $1000 commitment of departmental research funds to support their purchase of laboratory supplies, use of departmental analytical facilities, or to provide funds for fieldwork or participation in a national or regional meeting.
-Further funds are available on a competitive basis based on evaluation of mini-proposals by the Department's Policy Committee.
-In addition, both the Department and the College of Arts and Sciences provide competitive awards for research funding, espeically summer support.
+Both the Department and the College of Arts and Sciences provide competitive awards for research funding, espeically summer support.
 Many students also apply for and receive grants from national organizations, including GSA, the Paloeontological Society, AAPG, and Sigma Xi.
-The initial $1000 grant is a benefit of the Department's recent endowment campaign.
 Additional support may also come in the form of summer internships; several students typically receive such positions with petroleum companies each year.

 Acceptance of Financial Offers

 A national agreement among universities allows applicants until April 15 to formally accept or decline offers of support.
 Any financial offer stands until that date.
 Also, no institution can require an applicant to finalize his or her decision prior to April 15.
 Thus, confirmation of the status of pending offers on April 15 often affords the opportunity to extend financial support to additional applicants.
 However, departmental resources are rarely sufficient to support all applicants admitted to graduate degree programs.